Canada offers helicopters, planes, trainers to UN, but no decision on where

 That is because Canada has offered them without dictating when and where they must be used, which is what the UN has asked countries to start doing so it has flexibility in filling critical gaps in different missions.

-Trudeau confirmed that Canada was looking at basing a transport plane in Entebbe, Uganda, that will help ferry UN personnel, equipment and supplies to different parts of Africa.
+Canada is looking at basing a transport plane in Entebbe, Uganda, that will help ferry UN personnel, equipment and supplies for seven different peacekeeping missions.

+"They are exactly consistent with the critical needs that we have in terms of capability, but also the flexibility in which these offers have been made," Lacroix said of Canada's pledges.

 But government officials told reporters on background that Canada and the UN have only just started what could be six to nine months of discussions about when and where any of those capabilities will be deployed.